SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                                always valid regardless of the hardware configuration.
 By default the I²C address is set to 0x61.
                                                When saving changes after selecting a new I²C address, communication is automatically verified.
 If verification fails, the last known working I²C address will be restored automatically.
-In the unlikely event that an incompatible I²C address is stored and cannot be reconfigured through the menu, reset or power-cycle the controller while holding SET to restore the default fail-safe I²C address (0x61).
+In the unlikely event that an incompatible I²C address is stored and cannot be reconfigured through the menu, reset or power-cycle the controller while holding SET to open the
+                                               SERVICE MENU, then select I2C FALLBACK to restore the default fail-safe I²C address (0x61).
                           • XTAL FREQUENCY   > This setting must match the actual PLL crystal frequency.
 The default PLL crystal frequency is 3.2 MHz, resulting in a theoretical upper VCO frequency of 1,638.35 MHz.
 If a PLL crystal frequency of 1.6 MHz is used, the theoretical upper VCO frequency will be 819.175 MHz, in which case any upper band limit exceeding this maximum value will be automatically